Jako/RememberThis/README.md

 Adding and removing elements from the list could be made by url params or by AJAX.
 A jQuery AJAX script is used by default.

+## Installation

+MODX Package Management

+## Usage

+Install via package manager and use the Snippets of the package.

+## Documentation

 For more information please read the [documentation](http://jako.github.io/RememberThis/).